 Seaweed – Seaweed is rich in nitrogen.
 You can buy it ground up but it’s more common as a spray-on liquid.

-Fish emulsion – While fish emulsion is a great fertilizer option, remember that this is a quick-release fertilizer and it can burn plants if you use too much.
+Fish emulsion – While fish emulsion is a great fertilizer option, remember that this is a quick-release fertilizer and can burn plants if you use too much.
 Dogs are likely to find the smell very appealing and might try to dig up your garden plants.

 Grass Clippings – You can use 20 percent less nitrogen fertilizer by leaving grass clippings on your lawn.
 For this to work, you may have to mow more frequently.
 Long clippings can do more harm than good.